Get yourself familiarized with different types of testing in VWO and decide which type of testing is best suited for you.

 To know more about the A/B Testing in VWO, refer to A/B Testing.

-Multivariate Testing (MVT) is a method wherein you make changes to multiple sections on a webpage and create variations for all the possible combinations that result from those changes.
-MVT enables you to employ all these combinations in a single test or in other words, MVT is typically a number of A/B tests performed on one page at the same time.
+Multivariate (MVT) is a method wherein you make changes to multiple sections on a webpage and create variations for all the possible combinations that result from those changes.
+MVT enables you to employ all these combinations in a single test or in other words, MVT is typically several A/B tests performed on one page at the same time.

-Compared to A/B Testing, Multivariate tests are used to find out what combination of elements works best for your audience.
+Compared to A/B Testing, Multivariate tests are used to determine what combination of elements works best for your audience.
 Here, multiple variations with different combinations of elements on a page are tested.
 To know more about MVT in VWO, refer to Multivariate Testing.

 Split URL Testing

 Split Testing is the method of testing multiple variations of your website hosted on different URLs.
-Your website traffic is split between the variations and conversions are tracked to decide which variation performs the best.
-The key difference between a Split URL test and an A/B test is that in the case of the Split URL test, the variations are hosted on different URLs.
+Your website traffic is split between the variations, and conversions are tracked to decide which variation performs the best.
+The key difference between a Split URL test and an A/B test is that the variations are hosted on different URLs in the case of the Split URL test.

 If your Variation is on a different URL or has significant changes compared to the Control, we’d recommend you to create a Split URL Test.
 To know more about Split URL Testing in VWO, refer to Split URL Testing.